-With methods in hand to identify unknown miRNA interactions, we asked the question whether HCV/miR-122 is a unique case?
-We therefore screened 15 different viral infections, and found very different miRNA binding profiles to viral RNA (Scheel et al., 2016 Cell Host Micr).
-The vector borne alphaviruses, like Sindbis and chikungunya, replicate to very high levels, and correspondently also bound high levels of cellular AGO/miRNA complexes.
-However, a broad range of miRNAs was bound and there was no specific AGO/miRNA sequestration.
-On the other hand pestiviruses, important animal pathogens leading to significant loss in the meat and milk industries, specifically bound members of the cellular miR-17 family to their 3’ UTRs.
+With methods available to identify unknown miRNA interactions, we asked the question whether HCV/miR-122 is a unique case?
+We therefore screened 15 different viral infections (Scheel 2016 Cell Host Micr).
+Of particular interest was that pestiviruses, important livestock pathogens, specifically bound members of the cellular miR-17 family to their 3’ UTRs.
 Unlike the canonical action of miRNAs down-regulating mRNAs, miR-17 binding stimulated pestiviral RNA replication.
 Similarly to HCV, miRNA binding was found to be critical for viral replication.
 We further found that pestiviral infection specifically sequestered miR-17, leading to functional de-repression of cellular genes.
 Nonetheless, using evolution-in-a-dish experiments and deep sequencing, we found that pestiviral miRNA tropism could be re-directed to use other or no miRNAs (Kokkonos 2020 NAR).
 Thus, HCV/miR-122 is not a unique case, rather pestiviruses also require binding of a cellular miRNA.
 We continue studies to functionally understand miRNA requirements for hepaci- and pestiviruses (Yu 2017 PLoS Pathog).
 Other ongoing projects focus on RNA-RNA interactions more broadly during viral infections, using methods relying on direct RNA-RNA cross-linking.